tracelabs/gumshoe/README.md

 ### Some Concepts

-- Investigation: the "current" ongoing investivation
+- Investigation: the "current" ongoing investigation
 - Finding: any data that is either fed into or produced by the investigation.
 These are many distinct kinds of finding types:
 	- Personally Identifiable Information:
 		- email